donofkarma/express-template/README.md

 `grunt (test)`

 1. test: this will run the jasmine tests and lint the JS
-3. default: this will run the test and then compile the css
+2. default: this will run the test and then compile the css

 Changelog
 ---------------------

 ### 0.4.0
 - Removing some CSS files for cleaner build process
+- Removing SSI SITE_PATH var
+- Making assets serve from root instead of a relative path

 ### 0.3.4
 - Updating to final releases for GruntJS 0.4.0